 Treatment Planning + Counselling - The treatment plan is tailored to the client's needs.
 Immediate and long-term goals are established.
 A discussion of WE CARE's holistic services is included in the treatment planning.
 Brief therapy is provided to problem gamblers.
 For compulsive gamblers, an intensive and long-term recovery approach is more appropriate.

-GARI Programme Structure:
+GRIP Programme Structure:

 Depending on needs, some clients may require further sessions after the initial phase of programme